 Yes, a doctor can be sued for a wrong diagnosis that results in more severe health conditions to the patient.
 This is regarded as misdiagnosis and can be pursued according to the laws guiding medical malpractice claims.

-Time Limit to Make a Medical negligence Claim
+Time Limit to Make a Doctor Negligence Claim

-Oftentimes we get asked questions such as – “can you sue a doctor after 10 years?”
-It is important to act quickly when you want to make medical negligence claims as there are time limits laid out for making claims.
+It is important to act quickly when you want to make claims as there are time limits for making claims.

 For example, without a valid reason you may lose the opportunity to sue a doctor for negligence after three years.
-This is because, the stipulated and recognized timeframe for making medical negligence claims is 3 years from the date of the incident.
+This is because, the stipulated time frame for making negligence claims is 3 years from the date of the incident.

 - If the victim is a child and cannot bring claim themselves

-- If the victim is incapacitated or has lost the mental capacity to bring claim by themselves and may need a litigation friend (someone to make claims on their behalf).
+- If the victim has lost the physical or mental capacity to bring a claim by themselves.
+In such cases they may need a litigation friend (someone to make claims on their behalf).

 How much compensation will I receive for doctor negligence?

 The amount of the compensation is frequently determined by the extent of the loss suffered by the claimant.
-The general compensation is regarded in terms of the adverse mental and physical health issues that arise due to the doctor’s negligence, following that will be the loss of earnings or savings and any other financial loss that will come up as a result of the same medical negligence by the said doctor or medical institution.
+The general compensation is calculated based on the mental and physical health issues that arise due to the negligence.
+Also, the loss of earnings or savings and any other financial losses incurred will be taken into account.

 Can you sue an NHS doctor?